We have been told for years that the financial 'bubble will burst' in the Premier League, but it never has.

 When Ings moved from Burnley to Liverpool, you feared he would be a small fish in a big Anfield pond.
 An anterior cruciate ligament injury early in his Liverpool career didn't help, but as expected Ings found opportunities limited.

 He rediscovered his best form at Southampton, though, where he scored 41 goals in three seasons.

 Made a surprise £25million move to Aston Villa in the summer so he even made Saints money as well.

 Spurs have slipped down the Premier League pecking order simply because they have had too many transfer failures, and Ndombele is definitely on that list.

 Tottenham's transfer policy, which often restricts them to signing players with potential resale value, is highly conducive to risk, and Ndombele never looked a very safe bet.

 He has not been a total flop, it should be stressed.
-The Frenchman has played over 75 times for the club, although he has never looked a £53million player.
+The Frenchman has played 89 times for the club, although he has never looked a £53million player.